cparks1/lifeway-swapi-homework/README.md

 3. The Docker container should now be running and you can now access the API.
 If you want to stop running the Docker container, press `Ctrl + C` in the terminal where the container is running.

 ### Building a Docker image of the proxy API
-From the root of the project directory, run the command `docker build -t star-wars-proxy-api .`
+1. From the root of the project directory, run the command `sbt assembly`
+2. In the same path, run `docker build -t star-wars-proxy-api .`

 ## API Endpoints